w3f/Grants-Program/docs/polkadot_stack.md

 The goal of this page is to provide an overview of the open-source Polkadot/Kusama Tech Stack.

-This is a living document and we are relying on our community to contribute to it and help maintain it.
-Please feel free to make edits and additions via pull requests.
+This is a living document and we are relying on our community to contribute to it and help maintain it. [**Please feel free to make edits and additions via pull requests**](#construction_worker-contributing).
 We apologize if we missed your project!

 ---